The structure of extended function groups

+In the following, we recall some facts on (extended) Kleinian groups.
+A good source on the topic are the calssical books \cite{Maskit:book,MT}.
+Let us start by observing that, if $K_{1}<K_{2}<\widehat{\mathbb M}$ and $K_{1}$ has finite index in $K_{2}$, then both are discrete if one of them is and, in the discreteness case, both have the same region of discontinuity.

-If $K$ is an extended Kleinian group and its orientation preserving half $K^{+}$ is a function group, then either: (i) $K$ is an extended function group or (ii) $K^{+}$ is a quasifuchsian group and there is an element of $K-K^{+}$ permuting both discs bounded by the limits set Jordan curve (so $K$ is not an extended function group).
+Let $K<\widehat{\mathbb M}$ and set $K^{+}:=K \cap {\mathbb M}$.
+If $K\neq K^{+}$, then $K^{+}$ is called the {\it orientation-preserving half} of $K$ and, in this case, $K$ is an extended Kleinian group if and only if $K^{+}$ is a Kleinian group; in which case both have the same region of discontinuity.
+If moreover, $K$ is an extended Kleinian group and $K^{+}$ is a function group, then either: (i) $K$ is an extended function group or (ii) $K^{+}$ is a quasifuchsian group and there is an element of $K-K^{+}$ permuting both discs bounded by the limits set Jordan curve (so $K$ is not an extended function group).